jordanb84/Raspberry-Pi-Group-Bot/README.md

 2. Betting.
 We could also merge the betting and snail races or make them link .
 3. Automatically giving roles based on invites.
 4. You can send only 1 message in #introduce-yourself
+5. Integrate database.
+It will set the database up automatically if you have database software installed and there is no existing database.
+Include abstract database managing functionality.
+This can be used for a variety of fun games and such.
+6. Obstacles, powerups, and different maps for snail races.
+All can be achieved with a couple of nice enums.